-Temple University has adopted a policy on SARS, which may be viewed at http://policies.temple.edu/getdoc.asp?policy _no=04.64.11.
+Temple University has adopted a policy on Severe Acute Respiratory Syndrome (SARS), which may be viewed at http://policies.temple.edu/getdoc.asp?policy _no=04.64.11.

 The Department of Intercollegiate Athletics is committed to pursuing excellence at the Division I-A level and providing opportunities for its diverse student-athletes to maximize their athletic, academic and life-skill potential.
-The Department will provide high-level coaches and administrators, whose goal is to instill a winning attitude on and off the field of play through core values such as teamwork, leadership and service to others.
+The Department provides high-level coaches and administrators, whose goal is to instill a winning attitude on and off the field of play through core values such as teamwork, leadership and service to others.
 As one of the most visible messengers of the Temple story, the Department of Intercollegiate Athletics strives to be a unifying force for the University with the city of Philadelphia, The Commonwealth of Pennsylvania, as well as the nation.
-Temple University is a proud member of the National Collegiate Athletic Association and the Atlantic 10 Conference, and the Mid-American Conference for Football.
+Temple University is a proud member of the National Collegiate Athletic Association, the Atlantic 10 Conference, and the Mid-American Conference for Football.

 Kathryn D'Angelo, M.S., Associate Dean

 The Associate Dean of Students Office comprises the Office of Orientation and New Student Programs, the University Disciplinary Committee and Judicial Affairs, as well as our three Student Media outlets: Temple News, Templar and WHIP, our student-run radio station.
 We are committed to being the best resource to help students and their families develop into successful members of the Temple University community.
-As an office of peer consultants and professionals, we achieve this by orienting new students and their families; administering the disciplinary process; advising recognized Greek-letter organizations; advising student media; and cultivating a culture of service leadership and civic responsibility.
+As an office of peer consultants and professionals, we achieve this by orienting new students and their families, administering the disciplinary process, advising student media, and cultivating a culture of service leadership and civic responsibility.

 Students are charged a fee each semester during the academic year to help subsidize the basic diagnostic and treatment services provided by health care providers at all four campus locations.
 There are charges for services not covered by the Student Health Fee such as dispensed medications, orthopedic supplies, and immunizations.
 Office laboratory tests can be performed at Tyler, Ambler, and HSC offices, while more extensive laboratory testing is available at the Main Campus office.
 Please check the Student Responsibilities section for further information on health fee and insurance.